Maolin-Wei/BU_Classes/README.md

 # BU_Classes
-The repository is used for uploading codes written in classes.
+The repository is used for uploading materials in classes.